-Fabric scrims are used often in visual productions for the interesting effects they create.
+Fabric scrims are used often in visual productions for the interesting effects they create under different lighting conditions.

 Fabricated Theatre Scrims

 We custom fabricate any size adding a sturdy perimeter webbing with fasteners like Velcro®, Grommets, Marine Snaps, or even rig it for our overhead tracking.
 We are VERY good at rigging ideas and are happy to help.
 All fabrics are pulled from 10ft(wide) bolts and our most popular, Shark's tooth scrim, is pulled from a jumbo 12ft(wide) bolt.
-Often, clients need very large scrims.
-To make a 96ft(wide) x 30ft(tall), we would rotate the panels and vertically seam them in 8 panels that are 30ft(tall) x 12ft(wide) using a serge stitch less than ¼ inch wide to be as unnoticable as possible yet very strong.
-Contact us for ideas.
+Often, clients need very large scrims and we will seam panels together to make virtually any size scrim.

 Comparison of Theater Scrim Colors / Mesh